intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/installation/installing-unity-salesforce.md

   ![u4sf](installing-unity-salesforce/images/image13.png)

-- Click on `Edit` and check the Visible checkbox for “Unity for Salesforce”.
+- Click on `Edit` and check the `Visible` checkbox for “Unity for Salesforce”.
 Save the changes:

   ![u4sf](installing-unity-salesforce/images/image14.png)

 - Go to `Security > Session Settings`, under “Extended use of IE11 with Lightning Experience” section check “I AGREE, Use IE11 with Lightning Experience during the Extended Period”.
-Click Save:
+Click `Save`:

   ![u4sf](installing-unity-salesforce/images/image15.png)